Travel Tango

 Measuring success

 A second test was conducted not only to validate the high-fidelity screens, but also to confirm the effectiveness of the updated workflow.
+Users completed new tasks using the prototypes and it allowed me to identify any usability pain points or areas of confusion.

 Takeaways